Rights Respecting Gold Award

 - Pupil Improvement Plan Blue Team – Article 12 2014-2015

-Our Rights Respecting Council children now produce their own Newsletter.
-Have a look to see what they have been up to and what is happening in the future.
+Our Rights Respecting Council children add their own blog on our website and school newsletter.
+Have a look to see what they have been up to and what is happening in the future on our parents section of the website.

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.